 The birds come out of the transport boxes and hang them by their legs, on a metal rail.
 Head upside down, they are then immersed in an electric water bath, a step aimed at making them unconscious before their slaughter.

 The European Food Safety Authority (EFSA) is strongly against this method of slaughter because of the great suffering it causes to chickens.
-INRA had already pointed out the suffering linked to this method hence causing fractures, dislocations, hemorrhages to the poor animals.
+INRA had already pointed out the suffering linked to this method hence causing fractures, dislocations, and hemorrhages to the poor animals.

 Man’s Fault